TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseUnpacked/Changes/v1.0/AllSortedByDate.md

 ### 2023-08-07 - Fixes errors in Chinese strings <a name='link__20230807__2216_chinese_text_errors'></a>
 **Changes**

-- **FIX**: The TOOLTIP:NumberOfVotes string now has Chinese text.
+- **FIX**: The Chinese string of TOOLTIP:NumberOfVotes now has text.
-- **FIX**: The TOOLTIP:GameInfoPlayer string now shows its number format in Chinese text.
+- **FIX**: The Chinese string of TOOLTIP:GameInfoPlayer now contains the number format.
+- **FIX**: The Chinese string of WOL:BuddyOffline now contains the string format.
 - **FIX**: Quote symbols are now properly paired and spaced in Chinese strings.
 - **FIX**: Three dot symbols are now used consistently in Chinese strings.
 - **FIX**: Some rare Chinese speech subtitles no longer print the first row in bold font.
+- **TWEAK**: The Chinese tool tip string for map start positions is more concise now.
+- **FIX**: The Chinese tool tip string of the GLA Rocket Buggy now also mentions it being strong vs infantry.

 **Links**